tongqq/Multicenter_Diffusion_Preprocessing/README.md

 <br>

-The script Preprocessing_all_sub.sh calls Preprocessing_diffusion.sh to preprocess the diffusion-weighted images described in the ref.
+The script Preprocessing_all_sub.sh calls prep_diffusion.sh to preprocess the diffusion-weighted images described in the ref.

 The Preprocessing_diffusion.sh is capable to preprocess other diffusion data, in case the images meet the following requirements: